The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Results

 \section{Results}

-Results focus on the relationship between ethics and survival. \nameref{sec:problemspace} analyzes the relationship between the survival and ethics ground truth labels and analyzes the trade-offs genomes made while exploring strategies. \nameref{sec:ablations} compares NEAT, SVI, and LLM agent performances and examines their relationships between loss \& danger and ethics \& danger.
+Results focus on the relationship between ethics and survival. \nameref{sec:problemspace} analyzes the relationship between the survival and ethics ground truth labels. \nameref{sec:ablations} compares NEAT, SVI, and LLM agent performances and examines their relationships between Loss \& Difficulty and Ethical Score \& Difficulty before taking a closer look at agent behavioral values.